1. Home

 • Add skills and personal qualities and align them with what the employer is looking for.
 Read the job description carefully to find out which skills are important to successfully perform the position.

-Profiling yourself as over-50 in the job interview
+Profiling yourself as over 50 in the job interview

 Have you landed an invitation to a job interview with a compelling resume?
 Get ready for questions that are directly or indirectly related to your age.
 The employer may have some concerns and prejudices about your age.
 Make sure you can explain in detail why your extra years of experience are an advantage in the workplace.
 Remove prejudices about your eagerness to learn, salary requirements, software knowledge and work pace.
 Focus on:

 Experience: With years of work experience in your locker, you have seen many office trends come and go.
-You know what works and what doesn't, you aren’t easily misled and work with a quiet confidence.
+You know what works and what doesn't, you aren’t easily misled and work with quiet confidence.

 Involvement: You now have a picture of what kind of organization suits you and which tasks you do well.
 You are committed and like to work for a higher purpose.